geekodour/o/content/docs/tools/homelab.md

 #### DMZ {#dmz}

 -   Reason: Because I plan to host public facing services it makes sense to have a DMZ.
--   What is a DMZ is very confusing, different people mean different things.
-I am going with whatever wikipedia tells for [consistency](https://en.wikipedia.org/wiki/DMZ_(computing)#DMZ_host). **Image for ref. not exact topology.**

-{{< figure src="/ox-hugo/dmz.png" >}}

--   The objective is to provide firewall capabilities between hosts in the DMZ and hosts on the internal network.
+-   Objective is to provide firewall capabilities between hosts in the DMZ and hosts on the internal network.

 </div>